History of First Amendment to the United States Constitution in Timeline

 1963: Sherbert v.
 Verner

 In 1963, the Supreme Court required states to meet the "strict scrutiny" standard when refusing to accommodate religiously motivated conduct in Sherbert v.
 Verner.
-This meant the government needed to have a "compelling interest" regarding such a refusal.
 The case involved Adele Sherbert, who was denied unemployment benefits by South Carolina because she refused to work on Saturdays, something forbidden by her Seventh-day Adventist faith.

 1964: Jacobellis v.
 Ohio

-In 1964, Justice Potter Stewart famously said in Jacobellis v.
-Ohio that he could not precisely define pornography, but "I know it when I see it".
+In 1964, Justice Potter Stewart famously stated in Jacobellis v.
+Ohio that, although he could not precisely define pornography, "I know it when I see it", highlighting the difficulty of defining obscenity.

 1964: New York Times Co. v.
 Sullivan